-The standard test function applies only to programs which have not yet been launched.
-Programs which have been launched can be tested using the A/B splitter node.
+The standard test function applies only to programs before they have been launched.
+Programs can be tested after launch using the A/B splitter node.

 Once you launch a program your options for changing it become somewhat limited.
-Since you can stop the test, edit the program and test again as many times as you like, this is a good way to identify weak points and improve them before you go live.
+Since you can stop the test, edit the program and test again as many times as you like, this is an important step to identify weak points and improve them before you go live.

 We recommend creating a test segment from contacts within your own organization (e.g. use a segment where the email address should end in @yourcompany.com).

 Contacts passing through the program during the test do not show up in the program summary.
 On the other hand, all messages sent, opened and clicked will show up in the respective email reporting pages.
 This is because your program may rely on this data, so we need to make sure that it is recorded even during the test.

 As long as you test with a small segment, your test responses should not have any significant impact on program reporting once the program has been live for a few days.